+Student details

+First Name(s):

 Surname:

 Date of Birth

 Student E-mail

-Home Address
+• Home Address

 Number:

 Street

 County

 Postcode

 Student Mobile number

 Current School

 Parent/Guardian details

 Parent/Guardian

 Name

 E-mail

+Telephone Number

 Additional contact details (optional)

 2 nd mobile nu mber

-Additional co ntact
+Additional contact details

-Children Look If you are apply please tick here ing for a l place under the 'Children Looked After' or 'Previously Looked After' rule ,
+Children Looked After If you are applying for a place under the 'Children Looked After' or 'Previously Looked After' rule , please tick here.

-A-level/BTEC ( Option cl noices

-your cho ices in ORDER OF PREFERENCE.
-All students should initially choose 3 subjects. is provided at the end of this pack.
+A-level/BTEC Option choices Preliminary Choices Please indicate your choices in ORDER OF PREFERENCE.
+All students should initially choose 3 subjects.
+A list of current subjects is provided at the end of this pack.

 Subject

 1

 2

 3

-Further Maths If you w ould like to study Further Maths please indicate this here:
+Further Maths If you would like to study Further Maths please indicate this here:

 Fourth Option

-Further Maths. option.
-Universi studying three o Due to th ties and e options.
-C cudents that would like to request to be considered for a fourth option other than e demands of the courses at A-level we do not recommend studying a fourth employers will focus on your best three grades and offers will be based on Only complete the fourth option request if you would like to be considered for a particular reason
+This section is only for students that would like to request to be considered for a fourth option other than Further Maths.
+Due to the demands of the courses at A-level we do not recommend studying a fourth option.
+Universities and employers will focus on your best three grades and offers will be based on studying three options.
+Only complete the fourth option request if you would like to be considered for a fourth option and have a particular reason

 4

-Sports Leaders hip or Co also opt to study the Extended Project Qualification (EPQ) and Community re Maths.
-We will contact you regarding enrichment options in the spring term Date:
+In addition, students can also opt to study the Extended Project Qualification (EPQ) and Community Sports Leadership or Core Maths.
+We will contact you regarding enrichment options in the spring term

+Student Signature Date: